(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Facing Your Fear:

-Depending on the severity of your illness or injury, you may also qualify for Social Security disability benefits.
-This is only true if you’ve worked in jobs covered by Social Security.
+Depending on your illness or injury severity, you may also qualify for Social Security disability benefits.
+This is only true if you've worked in jobs covered by Social Security.

-Financial Fear #6 – Something terrible will happen to me (or my partner)
+Financial Fear #6 – Something terrible happening to me (or my partner)

 It's challenging to think about the worst thing that could happen to you or someone you love.
 But when it comes to your finances, preparing for the worst is a smart move.